-If a remote participant hears an echo (a reflection of sound that arrives at the listener with a delay after the direct sound) when someone is speaking into the Owl, and local participants hear an echo as well, it means that a remote participant’s echo canceller isn’t working.
+An echo is a reflection of sound that arrives at the listener with a delay after the direct sound.
+If a remote participant hears an echo when someone is speaking into the Owl, and local participants hear an echo as well, it means that a remote participant’s echo canceller isn’t working.
 Follow the steps below to remove the echo.

 - If problem persists, have remote participants disconnect and reconnect to the video conference call.